 - Adopting an entirely new set of articles (completely replacing the previous set of articles)

-Unless the company has just a single director and shareholder, any of these changes require a special resolution to be passed.
+Any of these changes require a special resolution to be passed.
 In another article we look in detail at what’s special about a special resolution: in effect, it means that any changes require the consent of 75% of shareholders rather than a simple majority (if there are multiple share classes, then 75% of each share class must approve the changes).
 This ensures that a good majority of the members of a company agree to any proposed changes and therefore helps to prevent what may be needless amendments.

 Need enhanced articles of association?